Building a GraphRAG System for Professor Recommendations with HelixDB

 Step 1: Initialize HelixDB Project

-mkdir professor_rag_system
+mkdir professor_rag_system cd professor_rag_system helix init

 Step 2: Define the Graph Schema